 Bandicoots have excellent hearing and eyesight and they can emit a sharp, high-pitched squeak when foraging.

-The Bandicoot is a territorial animal and can be aggressive; any aggression is generally directed at rivals as they cross each other’s territory.
+Bandicoots are territorial and can be aggressive; any aggression is generally directed at rivals as they cross each other’s territory.

 Bandicoots dig cone shaped holes in the ground looking for worms, insects and roots.
 Complaints are often heard regarding holes dug in the garden by these interesting creatures, but if you consider that they are at the same time getting rid of garden pests; maybe we should be thankful for their assistance.